hoarfrost32/qtile_config/README.md

 <br>

 This is what the primary screen looks like in a multi-monitor setup.
 The bar is aligned to the top and floating, and for all the other screens it is bottom aligned and not floating.
-The widget selection in that case is the same as the ones when there is only a single monitor available.
+The widget selection in that case is the same as when there is only a single monitor available.
 While the widgets are defined in the `.py` files in the Widgets folder, the bar selection and alignment is handled in `screens.py`.

 <br>